evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 git push origin --tags
 ```

-As you update your library in the future you will release new versions by creating new tags, for example, *1.0.1* or *1.0.2*.
+In the future you can release updates to your library by creating new version tags, for example, *1.0.1* or *1.0.2*.
 If the library contains breaking changes [the convention](http://semver.org/) is to increment the first *major* digit of the version so it does not break apps of the users, for example, *2.0.0* or *3.0.0*

 ### Using your library with Swift Package Manager